 tribute page

-This page is dedicated to the special family members and friends who have supported and encouraged me, and helped me get to where I am today.
+This page is dedicated to the special professional and personal family members and friends who have supported and encouraged me, and helped me get to where I am today.
 I will be forever grateful to all these special people who hold a special place in my heart.

 tribute to ms. julia